diverse-project/k3/README.md

 * Aspects and Design by contract
 * Pretty printer from k2 to k3
 * Example of Aspect that overrides Base method Works when we leave Xtend (the case of EMF)
-* Documentation to explain self on aspects.
+* Documentation to explain _self on aspects (even for static method or static attributes.
 * Example of an Xtend program  that works on a xtend program

 * Kown bugs
-On Kevoree (Kevoree maven plugin ignores the xtend source code) Erwan will fix it.
+...